krnets/codewars-practice/README.md

 JavaScript quick tests are executed with Quokka.js

-Python tests are executed using Wolf for Visual Studio Code
+Python tests are executed with Wolf for Visual Studio Code

 Both extensions provide instant results while the code is being written